seitsu/registry-reporting/README.md

 This idea was raised in the ICANN Registrar Stakeholder Group ([RrSG]) Technical and Operational ([TechOps]) Subcommittee, and further discussed in the [CPH TechOps] Group.

 ### Validation of IETF draft
-You may validate the [draft] document with https://tools.ietf.org/tools/idnits/
+You may validate this [draft] document with https://tools.ietf.org/tools/idnits/

 ### License
 This is free and unencumbered software released into the public domain.
 For more info, please read the [LICENSE] file distributed.